inno-se/the-guide/README.md

 - **E**stimated - Thorough estimation should be focused on high-priority items that will be tackled soon.
 When you are further down the priority list, your estimation will be more of a guess since you don’t have all of the information yet.
 - **E**mergent - Allow your backlog to evolve, adding, removing, and refining items as needed.
 - **P**rioritized - Items at the top are a higher priority, and items toward the bottom are a lower priority.
 When deciding which items should be prioritized, consider the value each item will provide.

+### Product backlog grooming

+From [[^AgilePMWithScrum], Ch.
+3]:

+Grooming the product backlog is an ongoing process that comprises the activities listed below:

+- New items are discovered and described, and existing ones are changed or removed as appropriate.
+- The product backlog is prioritized.
+The most important items are now found at the top.
+- The high-priority items are prepared for the upcoming sprint planning meeting; they are decomposed and refined.
+- The team sizes product backlog items.
+Adding new items to the product backlog, changing existing ones, and correcting estimates make sizing necessary.

+Although the [Product Owner](#product-owner-po) is responsible for making sure that the product backlog is in good shape, grooming is a collaborative process.

 ### Core roles